Voice x AI

 1. Voice Mode on the Go

-2. Voice Dictation at Conferences
+2. Voice AI at Conferences

 Voice AI works, and it adds speed to everything you use it for.
 Whether it sounds like your chief of staff or that work friend who swears for emphasis is entirely your choice.